 1. Think of strengthening your leadership effectiveness as a (loving) task of self-management.
 While resolving to do a better job of managing your time or stress or health or personal productivity, set leader-growth goals, including reading one or more sources and implementing the recommendations.
 For starters, you could check out Self-Management and Leadership Development, edited by Mitchell Rothstein and Ronald Burke.
 (I wrote a chapter for it titled Personal Goals for Self-directed Leaders).

 2. If you are a manager, top-down leadership is about far more than making sure work gets done.
 Over time, it’s fundamentally about the processes used to work well with other people – the ‘human element’ in leadership.
-In choosing your personal goals, it is essential to consider their effects on others as well as on bottom lines, as you learn to deal with people successfully rather than indifferently or poorly.
+In choosing your personal goals, it is essential to consider their effects on others as well as on the bottom lines, as you learn to deal with people successfully rather than indifferently or poorly.
 Resolve to work generally on interpersonal skills, and then get more specific.
 Consider Humans are Underrated by Geoffrey Colvin, or search for articles about the career advantages of developing soft skills.

 The figure below (from a previous Psychology Today article) summarises a useful perspective on the human element.
 You can use it as a strategic foundation for thinking about how to work with other people, manage yourself, and merge those two topics into one: leading effectively.

-3. Most managers have preferred styles of decision making.
-For instance, to decide autocratically by being the boss or 50 discuss options with others with more participative or approaches.
+3. Most managers have preferred styles of decision-making.
+For instance, to decide autocratically by being the boss or 50 discuss options with others with more participative approaches.
 It’s best to use a broad repertoire of decision styles: autocratic when there’s no time or no advantage to consulting others, and discussion-based when you need additional information and viewpoints and need people to become fully committed to implementing the decisions well.

 Of course, the choice isn’t that stark or straightforward, but the point is to be able to apply different approaches as appropriate.
 If you prefer democracy, also be decisive when necessary.
 If you trend autocratic, learn how to be more participative.
 For the most significant, far-ranging, and consequential decisions, I recommend Collaborating for Our Future by Barbara Gray and Jill.
 Purdy.
 To address the common circumstance of people being reluctant to offer honest opinions and suggestions, check out Amy Edmondson’s The Fearless Organization.

-4. Speaking of decisions, how about deciding to become a good decision maker?
-Effective decision making is far different from being decisive, which is useful when something is urgent or simply when it’s time to act.
-Being a good decision maker – take a look at Let’s Buy Greenland! – means being thorough and unbiased, especially for decisions important to both performance and people.
+4. Speaking of decisions, how about deciding to become a good decision-maker?
+Effective decision-making is far different from being decisive, which is useful when something is urgent or simply when it’s time to act.
+Being a good decision-maker – take a look at Let’s Buy Greenland! – means being thorough and unbiased, especially for decisions important to both performance and people.

 5. Again speaking of decisions, achieving good results by delegating responsibilities is a universal struggle.
 If you want to learn to do it better, you’ll find useful guidelines by merely searching on ‘how to delegate’.